World Cup 2022: Which teams are out of FIFA tournament?

 * A round-robin format with each of the 32 teams playing three matches in groups of four.
 Teams get three points for a win and one for a draw.

-* The top two in each group advance to the last 16, where the knockout stage begins on Dec.
-3, with one-off matches that can go to extra time and then penalties if necessary to decide a winner.
+* The top two in each group advanced to the last 16, with one-off matches that can go to extra time and then penalties if necessary to decide a winner.

+* There are total of four rounds: Round of 16, quarter-finals, semi-finals and final, which will take place on December 18.

+* There is also a third place playoff between the losers of the semi-finals.

 * Group B: England and the United States